 You fed his body, now exercise it by setting up a doggy gym at home.
 You will have to spend some money but some of the equipment can be improvised.

 Jump to it: Before creating a canine agility course, be sure your veterinarian gives your dog the all-clear.
-Your buddy needs to be in good health and not have cardio, muscle and joint issues if you’re putting him through the paces.
+Your buddy needs to be in good health and not have cardio, muscle or joint issues if you’re putting him through the paces.

 Chutes & Tunnels: You can also buy chutes for your pal to tunnel through; just be sure they’re secured well so they don’t collapse when your dog bursts through.
 When buying or sewing your own chute, look for rip-stop fabric that can withstand sharp canine claws.